wghglory/react-color-organizer/Readme.md

 }
 ```

-## Compose Funciton
+## Compose Function

 In utils/time.js, There is a very important function--compose!
-It composes several functions together, first function excuted result will be the parameter of second function.
+It composes several functions together, first function executed result will be the parameter of second function.

 ```javascript
 export const compose = (...fns) =>